 The Key Generator transformation processing in a non-native environment depends on the engine that runs the transformation.

 - Blaze engine.
-Supported without restrictions. - Spark engine.
-Supported without restrictions in batch mappings.
+Supported with restrictions. - · Spark engine.
+Supported with restrictions in batch mappings.
 Not supported in streaming mappings. - · Databricks Spark engine.
-Not supported.
+Supported with restrictions.